We know you are itching to get into your room in the residence halls! But what should you bring to live on campus? See our handy infographic.

 - Wireless router

 - Appliances that are NOT allowed: By order of the University Fire Marshal, the use of any appliance with open heating coils is prohibited.
-Appliances that are not allowed include crock pot, electric wok, electric skillet, George Foreman Grill or similar, hamburger cooker, hot plate or any appliance with open heating coils, rice cooker, toaster, toaster oven, deep fryer, electric sandwich maker/press, waffle maker, bread maker, hot cutter, hot oil popcorn popper, broilers, camp stoves, coffee/drink warmer, microwave (comes with room), refrigerator (comes with room), convection ovens, induction cooking appliances, plug-in air fresheners, wax warmers, potpourri warmers, Scentsy or other heated fragrance devices, grills (propane, wood-fired or charcoal), soldering iron, space heater or any electrical appliance that is not UL approved and/or labeled.
+Appliances that are not allowed include crock pot, electric wok, electric skillet, George Foreman Grill or similar, air fryer, Instant Pot, hamburger cooker, hot plate or any appliance with open heating coils, rice cooker, toaster, toaster oven, deep fryer, electric sandwich maker/press, waffle maker, bread maker, hot cutter, hot oil popcorn popper, broilers, camp stoves, coffee/drink warmer, microwave (comes with room), refrigerator (comes with room), convection ovens, induction cooking appliances, plug-in air fresheners, wax warmers, diffusers, potpourri warmers, Scentsy or other heated fragrance devices, grills (propane, wood-fired or charcoal), soldering iron, space heater or any electrical appliance that is not UL approved and/or labeled.
 Please see above for a listing of appliances that are allowed in the halls.
 If there is an appliance you are interested in bringing but is not featured on either list, please contact UT Housing for clarification.